-- (a) monthly financial reports to the Board in a form approved by the Board containing: - i) income and expenditure to date showing trends and forecast year-end position - ii) movements in working capital - iii) capital project spend and projected outturn against plan - iv) explanations of any material variances from plan - v) details of any corrective action where necessary and the Chief Executive's and/or Director of Finance view of whether such actions are sufficient to correct the situation. - (b) the issue of timely, accurate and comprehensible advice and financial reports to each budget holder, covering the areas for which they are responsible. - (c) investigation and reporting of variances from financial, workload and manpower budgets. - (d) monitoring of management action to correct variances; and - (e) arrangements for the authorisation of budget transfer - 19.
-Each budget holder is responsible for ensuring that: - (a) any likely overspending or reduction of income which cannot be met by virement is not incurred without the prior consent of the Director of Finance. - (b) the amount provided in the approved budget is not used in whole or in part for any purpose other than that specifically authorised subject to the rules of virement.
+- (a) monthly financial reports to the Board in a form approved by the Board containing: - i) income and expenditure to date showing trends and forecast year-end position - ii) movements in working capital - iii) capital project spend and projected outturn against plan - iv) explanations of any material variances from plan - v) details of any corrective action where necessary and the Chief Executive's and/or Director of Finance view of whether such actions are sufficient to correct the situation. - (b) the issue of timely, accurate and comprehensible advice and financial reports to each budget holder, covering the areas for which they are responsible. - (c) investigation and reporting of variances from financial, workload and manpower budgets. - (d) monitoring of management action to correct variances; and - (e) arrangements for the authorisation of budget transfer

-Owner: Document: Doc & page: Review arrangements: Rolling 3 year or on introduction of new systems Head of Finance Standing Financial Instruction Page 19 of 71 Version: 2022-01 v1 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board
+Owner: Document: Page: Review arrangements: Head of Finance Standing Financial Instructions Page 22 of 85 Reviewed annually or on introduction of new systems Version: Latest Intranet Posting: Implementation: Approved by: 2023-06 April 2022 Immediate Audit and Risk Committee and Board

-Equality & Diversity Impact Assessment: no adverse outcome has been identified
+Equality and Diversity Impact Assessment: no adverse outcome has been identified.

-- (c) no permanent or temporary employees are appointed without the approval of the Director of Workforce, and then only those provided for within the budgeted establishment as approved by the Board. - 20.
+- 19. Each budget holder is responsible for ensuring that: - (a) any likely overspending or reduction of income which cannot be met by virement is not incurred without the prior consent of the Director of Finance. - (b) the amount provided in the approved budget is not used in whole or in part for any purpose other than that specifically authorised subject to the rules of virement. - (c) no permanent or temporary employees are appointed without the approval of the Director of Workforce, and then only those provided for within the budgeted establishment as approved by the Board. - 20.
 Budget holders are responsible for identifying and implementing cost improvements and income generation initiatives in accordance with the requirements of the Annual Business Plan and a balanced budget.